-That would be Johnny Kaw ... the one-and-only, scythe-wielding Johnny Kaw!
-The pioneer spirit of Kansas lives large with the formidable farmer and this gigantic 30-foot statue.
-The Johnny Kaw legend was created by Kansas State University horticulture professor George Filinger upon the 1955 city centennial; with the statue erected in the park a decade later.
+That would be our old pal Johnny Kaw ... the one-and-only, scythe-wielding Johnny Kaw, livin' large!
+The pioneer spirit of Kansas lives large with this gigantic 30-foot statue of the formidable farmer.
+The Johnny Kaw legend was created by Kansas State University horticulture professor George Filinger for the 1955 city centennial; with the statue erected in the park a decade later.
 Johnny rocks, and we'll rock Johnny with a May 10, 2018, birthday celebration in City Park!
 Johnny Kaw Day in Manhattan!

 There are so many, but we'll steer you to five, and people on campus can take over from there:

 1) Beach Museum of Art, SE part of campus (14th & Anderson)

 2) Hale Library and the glorious aesthetics of the main campus library

 3) K-State Student Union, 60-year-old student space in the final stages of renovation

 4) The Gardens, horticulture display garden building to a 19-acre garden shrine

 5) Call Hall, what's a visit to K-State without grabbing some ice cream?
 Located between Dole and Weber halls toward the campus' north end.

 There are quite a few of them.
 We'll get you started with these: